ghimirear/team-profile-generator/README.md

 # team-profile-generator
-**team-profile-generator** is a simple app to generate employee profile and gives the custom style to different employee.
-For this you need to install node and dependencies and run the app.js file in terminal and answers the asked questions, on the basis of the answers it generates whole team profile.
+**team-profile-generator** is a simple app poweres by
+- node
+- inquirer
+- HTML/CSS
+- javascript
+to generate employee profile manager/engineer/intern.
+# Installation
+- download the repo
+- install dependencies and
+- run app.js file in terminal
 # Picture demonstration
-This is a sample picture of profile it generate.
+This is a demo picture of the team.

 ![demo picture](/pictures/teamprofile.JPG)
 # Instruction to use app.